 Once this friend or family member has a few comic book reads under their belt you should take them for a trip to your local comic book store.
 You could make it a special trip or they could simply be tagging along with you on one of your regular pilgrimages.
 Many people find going into comic book stores for the first time can be daunting so by having someone they know come with them makes the trip less intimidating and more of a social engagement.

 While you’re there show them around and even point out sections of the store which might have comics they will enjoy.
-They might see some of the comics that you’ve recommend, or ones that catch their fancy, and get to meet the friendly staff.
+They might see some of the comics that you’ve recommended, or ones that catch their fancy, and get to meet the friendly staff.

 A perfect time to visit a comic book store is during Free Comic Book Day.
 There’s usually lots going on in stores (such as sales or special events) which makes the store even more exciting.
 There’s also free comics, which gives the trip additional incentive.